Trusted by 1000+ companies

 Apply for National Visa

-If the candidate resides outside Germany, they must apply for a national (D) visa through the German consulate or embassy in their country of residence.
-Processing typically takes 4–12 weeks.
+If the candidate resides outside Germany, they apply for a national (D) visa at the German consulate in their country of residence.
+Processing usually takes 4–12 weeks.

 4